shibambhagat/Ola_Ride_Dataset_SQL_query/README.md

    - This is the main SQL file containing all the queries for creating views.
 These views help in analyzing different aspects of the Ola ride booking system, such as successful bookings, ride distance, customer ratings, cancelled rides, etc.

 2. **`sample_output.sql`**:
    - This file (optional) includes sample outputs for the queries provided in the `create_views.sql` file.
 It can help users understand the kind of results they can expect when running the queries.
+This file is not mandatory but is useful for reference.

 3. **`README.md`**:
    - This is the main documentation file for the repository.
 It explains the structure of the repository, the purpose of each query, and how to use the repository to extract insights from the database.